oscaram007/webforge/README.md

 The tools that software is built with do not stay the same.
 WebForge uses a formatting tool called Prettier.
 Between version 2 and version 3, the way its components were loaded changed in a way that was easy to miss.
 Code written for the older version would appear to work — no crash, no visible error — but the formatting would silently fail because the components were being looked for in the wrong place.

-> ⚠️ **The lesson:** Never assume documentation from a previous version still applies.
+> ⚠️ **The lesson:** Never assume a previous code from an earlier version still works.
 > Always test against the actual version being used.
-Always read the changelog.
+Read the changelog.

 ---